microsoft/InnerEye-Gateway/README.md

 - `DownloadRetryTimespanInSeconds` is the delay in seconds between attempts to download the completed segmentation from the InnerEye-Inference service.

 - `DownloadWaitTimeoutInSeconds` is the maximum time in seconds to wait whilst attempting to download the completed segmentation.

+- `AnonymisationSettings: DicomTagAnonymisationConfig` is a list of DICOM tags that will be sent to the inference service, along with the anonymisation method used for each one.
+"Keep" means that the tag is sent unaltered to this inference service, "Hash" means that the value is hashed first and "Random" replaces the value with a random data time (we do not recommend using this option currently).
+When altering this setting, please note the following:
+  - Certain tags are needed by the inference service in order to complete the forward pass on the trained model successfully.
+We do not recommend editing the default settings unless you are sure what you are doing.
+If in doubt, please open a discussion topic in this repo to ask any questions you may have.
+  - **Any tags not included in this list will *not* be sent to the inference service**

 ### Receiver Configuration